Frequently Asked Questions

 Below are some of the more common questions asked by prospective clients and their families.
 Of course, you can always contact one of our intake specialists if you have a question that isn’t answered below.

-Typically some portion of the treatment is covered by private insurance, specifically individual, group and family therapy.
-However, it depends on the insurance company so you will have to contact them to see what’s covered and what the specific limits are.
-If necessary, BrightQuest is willing to provide a regular “superbill” to you for submission to your insurance carrier.
+Typically some portion of the treatment may be covered by private insurance, specifically individual, group and family therapy.
+However, it depends on the insurance company, so you will have to contact them to see what’s covered and what the specific limits are.

 Some questions you may want to consider asking your carrier include:

 - Does my plan cover out of network providers for mental health?